Regular price €49.99

 • Product Form: Hardback

-A celebration of Renoir’s imagery of love in all its guises: from affection and friendship to flirtation, courtship and parenthood.
+A celebration of Renoir’s imagery of love in all its guises, from seduction and courtship to friendship, camaraderie and parenthood.

 More than any of his contemporaries, Renoir was committed to chronicling love and friendship.
-Whether on Parisian streetcorners or in sun-dappled woodlands, he understood that emotion could be as fleeting and blinding as his other great subject, sunlight itself.
+Whether painting Parisian streetcorners or sun-dappled woodlands, he understood that emotion could be as fleeting and blinding as his other great and transitory subject, sunlight itself.

-Focusing on the crucial period of the artist’s career from the mid-1860s to the mid-1880s, encompassing his early and Impressionist paintings, the catalogue traces the evolution of the imagery of love in Renoir’s art, from affection, flirtation and seduction to camaraderie and parenthood.
-Such themes are explored in tender and personal works, as well as beguiling multi-figure compositions of urban and suburban sociability.
-In the early 1880s Renoir moved away from an Impressionist style to more solid, sculptural compositions, but the theme of friendship and joy in nature remained.
+Focusing on the crucial period of the artist’s career from the mid-1860s to the mid-1880s, this catalogue traces the evolution of Renoir’s imagery of love, from affection, flirtation and seduction to camaraderie and parenthood.
+Such themes are explored in tender and personal works as well as ambitious multi-figure compositions, including Dance at the Moulin de la Galette and The Umbrellas.

-This publication addresses the broad topic of Renoir and love through a series of thematic essays, interspersed with in-depth entries on key artworks.
-It will accompany a major international touring exhibition.
+Accompanying the most significant exhibition of the French Impressionist’s work in the UK for 20 years, this publication addresses the broad theme of Renoir and love through a series of thematic essays, interspersed with focused entries on key artworks.

-Paul Perrin is Chief Curator and Director of Conservation and Collections at the Musée d’Orsay, Paris.
+Paul Perrin, Chief Curator and Director of Conservation and Collections at the Musée d’Orsay, Paris

-Chiara Di Stefano is the Associate Curator of Post-1800 Paintings at the National Gallery, London.
+Chiara Di Stefano, Associate Curator of Post-1800 Paintings at the National Gallery, London

-Katie Hanson is the William and Ann Elfers Curator of Paintings, Art of Europe, Museum of Fine Arts, Boston.
+Katie Hanson, William and Ann Elfers Curator of Paintings, Art of Europe, Museum of Fine Arts, Boston